northeastern-rc/rc-public-documentation/docs/source/software/software.rst

 6. After you have the Spack commands in your path, type ``spack list`` to see all of the software that you can install with Spack.
 7. Type ``spack info <software name>`` to see information about a specific software package, including options and dependencies.
 Make sure to note the options and/or dependencies that you want to add or not add before installing the software.
 8. Type ``spack install <software name> +<any dependencies or options>`` to install a software package plus any dependencies or options.
 You can also specify ``-<any dependencies or options>``.You can list ``+`` or ``-`` different options and dependencies within the same line.
 Do not put a space between each option/dependency that you list.
+9. Type ``spack find`` to view your installed software packages, or type ``spack find <software package name>`` to view information about a specific installed package.

+When you have installed a software package, you can add it to the module system by typing:
+``. $SPACK_ROOT/share/spack/setup-env.sh``

 Using Make
 ==========